-The Integrated International School (IIS) provides a wide range of support for families when addressing mental health in youths.
-Both individual and group counselling sessions are available.
-These focus on helping students identify emotions, manage stress, enhance self-awareness and develop problem-solving skills.
+IIS provides a wide range of support for families when addressing the mental health of students.
+Both individual and group counselling sessions focus on helping students identify emotions, manage stress, enhance self-awareness and develop problem-solving skills.

 - Expressive Therapies: Art therapy, play therapy and psychodrama are utilised to provide experiential outlets for emotional expression.
 They aid in emotional regulation and self-expression.

-- Occupational and Speech Therapy: These support the development of sensory, motor, and communication skills, contributing to overall well-being and day to day functioning.
+- Occupational and Speech Therapy: These support the development of sensory, motor, and communication skills, contributing to overall wellbeing and day to day functioning.

-- Counselling such as Talk Therapy or Expressive Therapies
+- Talk Therapy or Expressive Therapies

-The Von Auer Collaborative Teaching Approach is developed by Dr Vanessa Von Auer, a clinical psychologist who is also the school’s founder and CEO.
+The latter is developed by Dr Vanessa Von Auer, a clinical psychologist who is also the school’s founder and CEO.
 The approach enhances communication, compromise and collaboration, and promotes inclusivity among child, student and school.

 School counselling tips for parents from Dr Vanessa